CICM/CicmWrapper/README.md

 ##### Presentation

 Pd Enhanced aims to facilitate the creation of objects for Pure Data.
 It offers an architecture similar to the Max objects that allows to easily create Pure Data objects with a source code for Max objects.
 One of the main axis is the creation of graphical user interfaces.
-Pd Chocolate is a small set of externals, not essential but that can be very useful (there’re a vu~ and a nbx~ that don’t have the blink effect of their homologue).
-The objects are always in developpement so ask if you want a stable version.
+Pd Chocolate and Pd Coffe are externals library, not essential but that can be very useful.

 - The inlets/outlets are automatically generated.
 - The background color, border size, border color are easy to set.